 - 1 cup water

-Add milk to saucepan.
+- Add milk to saucepan.
 Gently bring almost to a boil (steaming).
 Add whole spices, and cover pan.
-Steep 60 minutes.
+Reduce heat to the lowest setting, and steep 60 minutes.
 Stir in sweetener of choice.
+Strain.

-Your peaches are prepped while the quinoa is cooking.
+- Your peaches are prepped while the quinoa is cooking.
 You should be ready to serve.
 Layer quinoa and fruit in a large mug or bowl.
+Reheat the milk if it’s been in the refrigerator.
 Pour steaming hot infused milk over top.
 Sprinkle with a bit of cinnamon or fresh grated nutmeg as desired.
 Enjoy!